SinwanS/SOC-Automation/README.md

 ```

 ### 10. Set Up A Custom Alert
 First we need to set the Wazuh client to take in Sysmon logs.
 On the Windows client machine, navigate to `C:\Program Files (x86)\ossec-agent`.
 Create a back up copy of the `ossec.conf` file.
-Now open the `ossec.conf` file with an adminstrator notepad.\
+Now open the `ossec.conf` file with an administrator notepad.\
 Add the config highlighted below to the ossec file and save the file.
 ![wazuhsysmonconfig](https://github.com/user-attachments/assets/f0b20664-4d17-46c9-81dd-7005b513d79f)